JByfordRew/BlazorTransitionableRoute/README.md

 </Router>
 ```

+### Example usage

-You will need to create your own transitiong view, for example
+You will need to create your own transitiong view, for example (`TransitioningIn` is provided by the inherited `TransitionableLayoutComponent`)
 ```html
 @inherits TransitionableLayoutComponent